Skip to main content

 Using the Logical AND Operator

-We can easily do that with the ternary operator, by displaying the emoji list when the isLoggedIn variable is set to true and returning null when it’s not.
+We can easily do that with the ternary operator by displaying the emoji list when the isLoggedIn variable is set to it true and returning null when it’s not.

 isLoggedIn ? () : null

-Instead of verbosely setting null like that we can make it more concise by using the && operator to only render the list when the isLoggedIn variable gets evaluated to true.
-Javascript by default ignores the second side of an and operator if the first side is set to false.
+Setting “null” like that sounds verbose, right?
+Let’s make it more concise by using the ”&&” operator to only render the list when the isLoggedIn variable gets evaluated to “true.”
+By default JavaScript ignores the second side of an and operator if the first side is set to “false.”

 Note that we should only use the && operator when we’re absolutely sure that the left hand side of the expression is not a number.

 A common mistake is to use a number as the condition, that works for most of the cases because Javascript will automatically convert any type used there into a boolean but if it’s of a number type and its value is equal to 0.
-A Zero will get rendered rather than nothing 😮 which is not what we want obviously.
+JavaScript will treat it a “0” string.

 Zero Hi Javascript Meme